jayunit100/k8sprototypes/prometheus-quickly/README.md

       - targets: ['10.0.0.141:2381']
 ```

+In general you should see most prometheus writes happening within .001 s or less, like so:
 # start etcd like this so you can scrape w/o credentials

 Each individual etcd node needs to get modified to listen on an insecure port like this